 As regards flexo binding, things look very similar except for one detail: the case has no spine board or base cases.
 Therefore the cover is essentially a casewrap, which however is not folded round any paper boards but round itself.
 Another feature similar to a hardcover is the way the block is attached to the covers.
 In both cases end paper is used for this purpose.
 On the other hand, flexo binding is similar to softcover binding because the cover consists of a single sheet and is not stiff.

 The material used is not without significance either.
 We have a reason not to use the word ‘cardboard’ in this blog entry.
 Although as a matter of fact covers are usually made of high-grammage paperboard, publishers often go for synthetic materials.

 The main aspect taken into account when choosing cover material for flexo binding is its strength.
 As a result, the cover is much more robust than in conventional softcover binding.

-The block of a flexo bound book can be both thread sewn or perfect bound.
+The block of a flexo bound book can be thread sewn.

 What is all this for?

 What is the point of such an unconventional design?
 Well, to get the desirable result of combined benefits.
 Flexo binding ensures that covers are lighter and more flexible than in the case of hardcover binding, at the same time making the book generally more durable than a soft-covered one.
 Moreover, flexo-bound books provide good opening angles.
 This type of binding will be perfect wherever these characteristics are especially welcome, e.g. in tour guides or dictionaries.
 It is not unusual to find the world bestselling book – the Bible – featuring this type of binding.